Connecticut Flea Markets Worth Checking Out

 Open Saturdays and Sundays year-round, 10am-4:30pm

 In business for over 30 years, Wright’s Barn is the place to find antique and vintage items such as furniture, lighting, china and glassware, artwork, books, jewelry and more.
-You won't leave empty-handed after scouring 10,000 square feet on two floors.
+You won't leave empty-handed after scouring two floors and 10,000 square feet of inventory.